mmahdi-farrokhy/CleanCodeBook/README.md

 Robert C. Martin states:

-* Writing dirty codewill lead to failurein our project.
+* Writing dirty code will lead to failure in our project.
 * Writing clean code may look difficult and time consuming, but it actually speeds upthe development and debugging.
 * To clean a dirty code and rewrite it, requires additional effort, but it is worth it.
 Because it creates value.